 Because successful information governance efforts are ongoing programs rather than projects with finite endings, the question of ownership is an elemental one.
-Someone has to secure funding, make the difficult decisions
+Someone has to secure funding, make the difficult decisions and ultimately take responsibility for an organization’s information governance policy development and enforcement processes.

 In certain situations the legal department can provide an easy starting point, but the process still demands some careful thinking.